cassio-marinho/data_science/data_analysis/bootcamp_M1/README.txt

 This is the first challenge in this bootcamp.

 The idea is quite simple: load some data and do some simple manipulation to them.
-Finally, so some data analysis applying the K-Means Clustering method.
+Finally, do some data analysis applying the K-Means Clustering method.